robertdfrench/ifuncd-up/dynamic_linking.md

 ### Procedure Linkage Table
-The Procedure Linking Table (PLT) uses the GOT to help programs to invoke dynamic functions.
-But it is not a table in the same sense;
-rather, the PLT is a set of stub functions, one for each dynamic function in your application.
+The Procedure Linking Table (PLT) uses the GOT to help programs invoke dynamic functions.
+But it is not a table in the same sense; rather, the PLT is a set of stub functions, one for each dynamic function in your application.

 Each of these stub functions, when called, will simply jump to the address listed in the corresponding GOT entry.
 So if your program calls